Nonlinear functional regression by functional deep neural network with kernel embedding: Numerical Simulations

-In this subsection, we conduct numerical simulations to get further insights on our model and the theoretical results.
-Specifically, we consider the influence of different first-stage sample size $m$ and second-stage sample size $n$ on the generalization performance, as well as the influence of the noises in observations of input functions and responses on generalization performance.
-The target functional is chosen the same as case 3 in the above subsection, i.e., $Y= \langle f,\beta_1 \rangle+ (\langle f,\beta_2 \rangle)^2$.
-Moreover, the hyperparameters in this subsection are chosen as the same, i.e., $\gamma= 0.02$, $\beta=0.008$, $d_1= 150$.
+In this subsection, we conduct numerical simulations to further explore the behavior of our model.
+Specifically, we analyze the impact of varying the first-stage sample size $m$ and the second-stage sample size $n$, the depth of KEFNN, the level of observational noise in input functions and responses, as well as the effects of discretization and quadrature schemes on generalization performance.
+The target functional remains consistent with case 3 from the preceding subsection, expressed as $Y= \langle f,\beta_1 \rangle+ (\langle f,\beta_2 \rangle)^2$. {Unless otherwise indicated, the discrete points are uniformly spaced across the interval $[0,1]$.} Furthermore, the hyperparameter settings in this subsection are maintained as $\gamma= 0.02$, $\beta=0.008$, and $d_1= 150$.

-We first study the influence of the second-stage sample size $n$ on the generalization performance, where we use the first-stage sample size $m= 4000$, and variances of noises $\sigma_1^2=3, \sigma_2^2=0.05$.
-It can be observed from Figure 1 (a) that the phase transition phenomenon of our model occurs at around $n=500$, i.e., the further increase on $n$ will not help the generalization performance.
-Comparing with the first-stage sample size $m$, such requirement on the second-stage sample size is very small, which is consistent with the theoretical results demonstrated in Section \ref{section4}, owing to the utilization of the kernel embedding method with a smooth kernel.
+We begin by examining the effect of the second-stage sample size $n$ on generalization performance, with the first-stage sample size fixed at $m= 4000$ and the noise variances set to $\sigma_1^2=3$ and $\sigma_2^2=0.05$.
+As illustrated in Figure \ref{figures}(a), a phase transition phenomenon is observed in our model around $n=4000$, indicating that further increasing $n$ beyond this point does not lead to improvements in generalization performance. {This requirement for the second-stage sample size is approximately equivalent to the first-stage sample size when trapezoidal rules are applied for the quadrature problem.}

-Next, we study the influence of depth of our KEFNN on the generalization performance in the under-parameterized regime as is considered in the generalization analysis in Section \ref{section4}.
-We use the first-stage sample size $m= 5000$, second-stage sample size $n=500$, and variances of noises $\sigma_1^2=3, \sigma_2^2=0.05$.
-The width of deep neural network in our KEFNN is fixed to be 16, and it can be observed in Figure 1 (b) that with the increase of the depth, the generalization error first decreases and then increases, which is consistent with our generalization analysis that the generalization error is minimized when the number of nonzero parameters in KEFNN is of some particular rate w.r.t. the first-stage sample size.
-This partially instructs us how to conduct the model selection for our KEFNN.
+Next, we investigate how the depth of KEFNN influences generalization performance within the under-parameterized regime.
+For this study, we set the first-stage sample size to $m= 5000$, the second-stage sample size to $n=500$, and the noise variances to $\sigma_1^2=3$ and $\sigma_2^2=0.05$.
+The width of the deep neural network in KEFNN is fixed at 16.
+Figure \ref{figures}(b) reveals that as the depth increases, the generalization error initially decreases but then begins to rise.
+This behavior aligns with our theoretical analysis in Section \ref{section4}, which suggests that the generalization error is minimized when the number of nonzero parameters in KEFNN follows a specific rate relative to the first-stage sample size.
+This finding provides partial guidance on how to conduct model selection for KEFNN.